justinsilvestre/hanlib/docs/brandt.md

 If you're interested in contributing, thanks!

 Please have a look below to see what tasks are remaining.
 The bulk of the work is **transcribing the text from the original book**, so help in that area would be especially appreciated.
+Above all, the **English text from the Vocabulary sections** and the **English and Chinese text from the Notes sections** is needed.
 If you are planning to make a contribution, or already have some transcribed text from the book, please send me an email: justinsilvestre AT gmail DOT com.
 If you would like credit, let me know the name I should use.

 The next biggest task is **formatting the content**.
-The lesson pages [like this](https://justinsilvestre.github.io/hanlib/texts/brandt-ch01-1) are generated automatically using specially formatted text files (for the [main lesson text/notes](./texts/brandt-ch01-1.passage.md) and [the vocabulary sections](./texts/brandt-ch01-1.vocab.tsv))
+The lesson pages [like this](https://justinsilvestre.github.io/hanlib/texts/brandt-ch01-1) are generated automatically using specially formatted text files (for the [main lesson text/notes](../texts/brandt-ch01-1.passage.md) and [the vocabulary sections](../texts/brandt-ch01-1.vocab.tsv))
 If you know how to make pull requests Git/GitHub, you are welcome to make your contribution via a pull request.
 Otherwise, feel free to send me an email with any new/updated files at justinsilvestre AT gmail DOT com.
 Don't forget to include the name you would like me to use in order to give you proper credit.
 I will try to integrate your changes next time I am free.

 ## remaining tasks